User guideRisk managementVendor management

 • Reduce risk: Identify and address vendor-related risks before they become problems

-Under the EU AI Act, organizations using third-party AI systems remain responsible for compliance.
-Proper vendor management is essential to demonstrate due diligence.
+Under the EU AI Act, organizations using third-party AI systems are still responsible for compliance.
+Proper vendor management helps you demonstrate due diligence.

 The vendor registry

-Access the Vendor Registry from the sidebar to view and manage all your AI vendors.
-The registry displays:
+Open the vendor registry from the sidebar to view and manage all your AI vendors.
+The registry shows:

 • Complete list of registered vendors